Dasari-Bhavani/E-commerce/README.md

 Features:=>
--Responsive Design: The website is fully responsive, providing an optimal viewing experience on desktops, tablets, and smartphones.
+>Responsive Design: The website is fully responsive, providing an optimal viewing experience on desktops, tablets, and smartphones.
--User-Friendly Navigation: Intuitive navigation allows users to easily browse categories and find products.
+>User-Friendly Navigation: Intuitive navigation allows users to easily browse categories and find products.
--Secure Payment: Offers secure payment options to ensure a safe and smooth checkout process.
+>Secure Payment: Offers secure payment options to ensure a safe and smooth checkout process.
--Customer Support: Dedicated support team available to assist with any inquiries or issues.
+>Customer Support: Dedicated support team available to assist with any inquiries or issues.

 Conclusion:=>